Breastfeeding the premature baby: Part 2

 And then we started to find out more: that breastmilk made by the mother of a premature baby was tailor made for the needs of the premature, different than the milk of a mother of a baby born at term; we learned that breastmilk contains all sorts of very important compounds we never suspected even existed even just a few years ago: for example, lysozyme (an enzyme, not so new actually, that attacks bacteria and kills them by destroying their cell wall), mucins, stem cells, lactadherin, bifidus factor, milk fat globule membranes, human milk oligosaccharides and many others.
 And probably many others are yet to be discovered.
 And so, breastmilk became high tech and worthy of interest, especially by formula companies who realized the marketing potential immediately.
 But breastfeeding?
 Still “low tech” and is believed, wrongly, not worth thinking about.
 After all, breastmilk in a bottle is just as good as breastfeeding, the baby is actually getting milk from the breast.
 So why bother our heads about making sure the baby breastfeeds?

-Oh, yes, I forgot.
+Oh, yes, we forgot.
 Premature babies “need” “fortified” breastmilk, so we cannot have the mothers breastfeed.
 “High tech” wins over “low tech” again.
 But do babies all need “fortified” breastmilk?
 More about this in Part 3.